Soleone/qflash/README.md

 A reproducible Linux/CUDA runner and benchmark notebook for Qwen3.8 models on a single 24 GB RTX 4090.

-This project is **not Ollama**.
 The default profile uses ExLlamav3/TabbyAPI for Qwen3.8-27B EXL3.
 The original Flash-Next llama.cpp profile remains available explicitly.
 Both expose an OpenAI-compatible API for Pi, curl, and other clients.

 ## Quick start